LucioPg/schleppa-mcp-client/README.md

 ## 🏗️ Architecture Overview

 1. **Flask Web Application**: Modern web interface serving as the command center for your AI tools
+2. **React Frontend with Vite**: Fast, modern React components built with Vite for improved performance and development experience
-2. **MultiServerMCPClient**: Advanced client that orchestrates connections to multiple tool servers
+3. **MultiServerMCPClient**: Advanced client that orchestrates connections to multiple tool servers
-3. **LangChain React Agent**: Intelligent decision-making system that chooses the right tools for each task
+4. **LangChain React Agent**: Intelligent decision-making system that chooses the right tools for each task
-4. **MCP Servers**: Specialized microservices that expose domain-specific tools through a standardized protocol
+5. **MCP Servers**: Specialized microservices that expose domain-specific tools through a standardized protocol

 ## 🔧 Getting Started with Python MCP